isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Prefer clean [interfaces](#S-interfaces) carrying sufficient information for later improvement of implementation.
 Note that information flows into and out of an implementation through the interfaces we provide.
 * Compact data: By default, [use compact data](#Rper-compact), such as `std::vector` and [access it in a systematic fashion](#Rper-access).
-If you think you need a linked structure, try to craft the interface so that this structure isn't seen by users.
+If you think you need a linked structure, try to craft the interface so that this structure isn’t seen by users.
 * Function argument passing and return:
 Distinguish between mutable and non-mutable data.
-Don't impose a resource management burden on your users.
+Don’t impose a resource management burden on your users.
-Don't impose spurious run-time indirections on your users.
+Don’t impose spurious run-time indirections on your users.
 Use [conventional ways](#Rf-conventional) of passing information through an interface;
-unconventional and/or "optimized" ways of passing data can seriously complicate later reimplementation.
+unconventional and/or “optimized” ways of passing data can seriously complicate later reimplementation.
 * Abstraction:
-Don't overgeneralize; a design that tries to cater for every possible use (and misuse) and defers every design decision for later
+Don’t overgeneralize; a design that tries to cater for every possible use (and misuse) and defers every design decision for later
 (using compile-time or run-time indirections) is usually a complicated, bloated, hard-to-understand mess.
 Generalize from concrete examples, preserving performance as we generalize.
 Do not generalize based on mere speculation about future needs.